kolpav/purge-artifacts-action/README.md

           expire-in: 7days # Setting this to 0 will delete all artifacts
 ```

+If you reach size limit, you can temporarily change to `on: push` and run it immediately.
+Even if the action succeeded, it will take a few more minutes for the artifacts to actually disappear.

 ## Contributing

 There are few improvements to be made, namely